CasualsNUSCAS/SessionDocumentations/AY2425S2/AY2425_Week8.md

-Date:
+Date: 14 March 2025

-Method of delivery: (online or face to face, remember to put the location if face to face)
+Method of delivery: F2F, SRC-SR7

-Duration:
+Duration: 1.5 hours

-## Session Idea
-Replace with Name of session

-Give a brief description of what was done, don't have to be too long but ensure that its accurate.
+## Haikyuu Trash Fight Movie Screening

+See Title

 ## Slides link
 [This will be the link to the slides](replace this with link)